ON THIS PAGE: You will learn about the different ways doctors use to treat people with CLL. To see other pages, use the

 During this time, the patient’s blood counts are watched closely and physical examinations are performed on a regular basis.
 If the CLL shows signs of worsening, active treatment would then begin.
 Research studies have shown that no harm comes from the watch-and-wait approach, also called active surveillance or watchful waiting, when compared with immediate treatment for early-stage CLL.
 Some patients do not develop symptoms for years, or even decades, and will never need any treatment.
 Patients who have not had their blood counts change over several months or years may only need to have these checked every three to six months.

 Although many patients can live comfortably with CLL without active treatment, it is beneficial to use this time to improve overall health.
 This includes stopping smoking and bringing all immunizations up to date.
 However, patients with CLL should not receive the herpes zoster (shingles) vaccine because it may cause a shingles infection in patients who have a lowered immune system.

 Treatment is recommended for patients with worsening blood counts and for those who develop symptoms.
-These might include increased fatigue, night sweats, enlarged lymph nodes, or lowered red blood cell or platelet counts.
+These symptoms might include increased fatigue, night sweats, enlarged lymph nodes, or lowered red blood cell or platelet counts.
 People with CLL are encouraged to talk with their doctor about whether their symptoms need treatment, balancing the benefits of treatment with the side effects.